skip to navigationskip to main content

 Do you need an accountant for a Self Assessment tax return?

-Check your bookkeeping to ensure that all sales and expenditures have been correctly identified.
+A review of your bookkeeping to ensure all income and expenses are correctly recorded

 Do I need to register for Self Assessment?

-If you need to complete a Self Assessment tax return and have not submitted one before, you will need to register by 5th October.
-To check whether you need to send a tax return before registering, click here
+Yes, if you’re required to complete a personal tax self assessment and haven’t filed one before, you must register with HMRC by 5th October.
+To check whether you need to send a tax return before registering, click here.

 Do I need to do a Self Assessment if I am not self-employed?

-Typically, individuals won’t need to submit a Self Assessment unless they are self-employed.
-However, exceptions exist, and you may be required to do so if you:
+Typically, if you’re not self-employed, you won’t need to file a Self Assessment.
+However, you may still be required to if you:

 Receive income from land or property in the UK